 - Shortcuts and show notes widget do the same job.
 It is the matter of the size each occupies on the home screen.

 Microsoft OneNote, on the other hand, offers five widgets:

 - The bar widget for creating a new photo, audio, or text note

 - A 3×2 widget is for viewing the recent notes.

 - Other three widgets are for creating audio, text, and photo notes separately.

 Still not sure?
 The video covers Samsung Note vs OneNote, and you get to see both in action.

 Even though Microsoft OneNote is more popular, if you only need a note-taking app for the smartphone, you don’t need to install a separate app.
 Samsung Notes is already packed with great tools.
 For a user who requires to access notes on other platforms as well, OneNote is the ideal choice.

-The blog post: Samsung Notes vs OneNote compared the essential topics.
+The article Samsung Notes vs. OneNote compared the essential topics.
 I hope the information was useful.
 Which one are you going to use?
 Share your views with us, so the visitors can easily choose between the two.
 Thanks for reading and subscribe to the newsletter for future updates.